How to Train Chickens to Come When Called

-Can you train a chicken?
+Can you train chickens?
 The short answer is yes.
 And while some may think this is a silly concept, it can literally be a life saver for your flock.
 It doesn’t have to be about training chickens to go through obstacle courses; although that is fun.
-For the everyday backyard chicken keeper it’s about making sure your chickens see you as the flock leader and will respond to you if necessary.
+For the everyday backyard chicken keeper learning how to train chickens to come when called is about making sure your chickens see you as the flock leader and will respond to you if necessary.

 To illustrate this point, I hope you’ll indulge me in a story.
 My first backyard chicken flock was 19 strong and I loved going outside each afternoon to offer them a special treat.